nightbot/docs/faq.md

 ### How do I get the current song to display on OBS/XSpilt?

 Download and install the [Nightbot Application](https://docs.nightbot.tv/app-beta).
-Upon running song request, a text file is created with the current song in the `%USERPROFILE%\Documents\Nightbot\` location for Windows and in the `/Users/USERNAME/Documents/Nightbot/` for OSX.
+Upon running song request, a text file is created with the current song in the `%USERPROFILE%\Documents\Nightbot\` location for Windows and in `/Users/USERNAME/Documents/Nightbot/` for OSX.
 At the current time there is no way to edit the output of the song, this will be added in the future releases.

 ### This isn't working and it should be.
 This should be added to Nightbot!